Hey team, welcome to Activity Two of Google CS First Sports.

-For example, when a basketball player steps out of bounds, the ball is turned over to
+For example when a basketball player steps out of bounds, the ball is turned over to the opposite team.

-In the games shown, computer scientists like you use events to model those occurrence in a game.
+In the games shown, computer scientists like you use events to model those occurrences in a game.

 You've used events before.

-The “when flag clicked” block you used in Activity 1 causes something to happen when
+The when flag clicked block used in activity one causes something to happen when the flag gets clicked.

-In this activity, you’ll use events to make athletes perform while a commentator talks
+In this activity, you will use events to make athletes perform while a commentator talks about the performance.

-For this activity, choose a starter project from these 4 options: cheerleading,
+For this activity, choose a starter project from these four options.

 Each project includes athletes in different poses.

-Click on the starter project link next to this video for the sport you chose.
+Click on the starter project link next to the video for the sport you choose.

-Select "remix," then sign in to Scratch using the information from your CS First passport.
+Then, sign into Scratch using the information from your CS First passport.